geoffgordon/2022-sp-10-606-607/syllabus-and-lecture-outline.md

 * TAs: Aditya Paul, Xiaoyu Xu, Aishwarya Jadhav
 * Office hours: posted on Piazza
 * Textbook: there is no required text for the course, but we'll provide links to required and suggested readings
-* Resources: we'll use Piazza for discussion and announcements, Canvas for a gradebook, Zoom for online lectures, and various tools for assignment submission; see the [Technology](#technology) section below
+* Resources: we'll use Piazza for discussion and announcements, Canvas for a gradebook, Zoom for online lectures, and various tools for assignment submission; see the [Technology](#technology) section below.
+Your first step should be to join Piazza via the link in the Technology section.

 ## Description